TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 This piece of code computes a `SHA-256` hash of the concatenation of a password, a salt and a nonce improving security through salting and `nonce-based` authentication.

-To continue undestanding this, we need to intercept the login request with `Burp Suite`:
+To continue understanding this, we need to intercept the login request with `Burp Suite`:

 <br />